The cables come in different types and sizes, which makes it possible to supply electricity…

-An electrical cable consists of a conductor, which channels the electrical flow, and an insulation containing this electrical flow in the conductor.
+Among the parts of an electrical cable, there are four different layers.
+The conductor, which channels the electrical flow, and an insulation containing this electrical flow in the conductor.
 In addition, they can incorporate other auxiliary elements that guarantee their longevity.

 What are the parts of a cable?